perkss/c-programming-examples/README.md

 gcc `pkg-config --cflags --libs glib-2.0` -o ex-compile ex-compile.c
 ```

+# Libcurl Example Against ElasticSearch
+A nice example of very basic interaction with ElasticSearch via Rest and libCurl with C.

 # Programming Pearls Examples
 You will find code examples and solutions for programming pearls in the relevant directories.